l3-team/DbUserBundle/README.md

 ...
 ```

-* Next, configure the database connection in parameters.yml (fills the variables named prefixed by database*) :
+* Next, configure the database connection :
+- For Symfony 2 and Symfony 3, in parameters.yml (fills the variables named prefixed by database*) :
 ```
 # app/config/parameters.yml
 parameters: